 PARANORMAN cookies and cupcakes for Halloween

 I know, it feels almost too early for Halloween, but the eerie chill you feel (right? that’s what I was going for) is actually meant to celebrate the almost-release of the 3D stop-motion family film, ParaNorman, from Focus Features, opening August 17.
 Focus Features asked me to help spread the word via sweets, and how can I resist this awesome combination of kid fun, dessert and movies?
 They created an uber-fantastic, supernatural decorating kit so you could create your own themed desserts.
-Scroll to the end to enter the GIVEAWAY!!!
+I made ParaNorman cookies and cupcakes.

 ABOUT THE FLICK:

 Before you do anything, watch the hilariously creepy trailer:

 Quoted from Focus Features: “The film ParaNorman follows Norman, a misunderstood boy who can speak with the dead and his adventures as he takes on ghosts, zombies and grown-ups, in order to save his town from a centuries-old curse.
 The film is rated PG and from the makers of Coraline.
 It promotes the positive message of embracing the qualities that make each of us unique and not to shy away from our gifts, like the tagline says, ;You don’t become a hero by being normal.’
 Leslie Mann, John Goodman, Christopher Mintz-Plasse, Anna Kendrick, Casey Affleck and Kodi Smit-McPhee lend their voices to the film.”
 Read more about the film HERE.